-5. Are there specific legal or procedural requirements instituted by the State to address the issue of youth inspectors' immunity when conducting inspections?

-a.
-Legal

-b.
-Procedural

-UIs are instructed to cooperate when challenged by Retail Store Employees.
-An Adult Investigator is always in close proximity to supervise the buy attempt and to account for the tobacco products.

-6. Are there specific legal or procedural requirements instituted by the State to address the issue of the safety of youth inspectors during all aspects of the Synar inspection process?
+5. Are there specific legal or procedural requirements instituted by the State to address the issue of youth inspectors' immunity when conducting inspections? a.
+Legal ☐ Yes No (If Yes, please describe): b.
+Procedural ⊠ Yes No (If Yes, please describe): 6.
+Are there specific legal or procedural requirements instituted by the State to add the issue of the safety of youth inspectors during all aspects of the Synar inspection process? a.
+Legal ☐ Yes No (If Yes, please describe): b.
+Procedural ⊠ Yes No (If Yes, please describe):

-a.
-Legal

-b.
-Procedural